AlexsdeG/ChromaScale/README.md

     ```

 3.  **Configure API Key**
-    Create a `.env` file in the root directory and add your Google Gemini API key:
+    (Optional) Create a `.env` file in the root directory and add your Google Gemini API key:
     ```env
     VITE_GEMINI_API_KEY=your_api_key_here
     ```